psean21c/AlgorithmLib/NikitaGame/README.md

 # Idea

-Algorithm : count number of occurence which can split list of numbers when the sum of list on both sides are equal
+Algorithm : count the number of occurence which can split list of numbers when the sum of list on both sides are equal
              (Get 1 point when the left & right can be equally divided into two parts)
  - Need to partition the array into 2 non-empty parts such that the sum of the elements in the left partition is equal to the sum of the elements in the right partition.
 If you can make such a move, you will get 1 point; otherwise, the game ends.